How to Make Accurate Project Estimations

 • Delivery phase: transfer of documentation and intellectual property, deployment, and implementation of the solution, including publishing on marketplaces, training, presentation of the product, if necessary, and more.

-Example: breaking a project down into milestones and user stories - Health & Wellness Digital Platform
+Example: Breaking a project down into milestones and user stories - Health & Wellness Digital Platform

-Another significant question is to decide whether to build a turnkey solution or start from the Minimum Viable Product (MVP).
+Another significant question is to decide whether to build a turnkey solution or start from a minimum viable product (MVP).
 About 80% of startups and SMEs we worked with had an MVP first.
 This may also be a factor to consider when choosing between outsourcing models.
-From our experience, we recommend to ignore non-primary functions and focus on MVP development before the finished product, especially if:

-• Project requirements are unspecified;
+• project requirements are unspecified;

-• Features must be added and tested quickly;
+• features must be added and tested quickly;

-• Budget is limited.
+• the company or startup budget is limited.

-Example: a fragment of the hierarchical project structure (prepared in Miro)
+Example: A fragment of the hierarchical project structure (prepared in Miro)

 • Hierarchy: every 'child' on the graph has a hierarchical relationship with its parent task.